GexyLab/ols-plugins/README.md

-# ols-projects-dir
+# ols-plugins
-Plugin for read OpenLab Studio projects from directory
+Repository for community plugins of OpenLab Studio and OpenLab Standalone